Amiga Logo

 • Can get Expensive ($300 - $4000)

-• Laggy inputs on games
+• Can have "laggy" inputs on games

-• Incorrect KB layout
+• Incorrect KB layout due to using a modern keyboard

 • No Expansion